The principal formal requirements for the PhD in history are as follows:

 Within the framework of these general requirements, students develop individual programs of study and research with designated advisors and advisory committees, subject to the approval of the department's graduate program committee.
 These faculty advisors help students define fields, select an appropriate combination of specific courses, design and schedule suitable language study and examinations, and develop dissertation projects.

 Fields, Courses, and Examinations

-The general field is, in most cases, one of the six areas of research training in the Department of History: African history, American history, medieval and early modern European history, modern European history, East Asian history and Latin American history.
+The general field is, in most cases, one of the six areas of research training in the Department of History: African history, American history, medieval and early modern European history, early modern and modern European history, East Asian history and Latin American history.
 However, in keeping with the department's tradition of promoting comparative work, individually designed programs are arranged with appropriate faculty advisory committees when a student's anticipated doctoral research requires focused study in more than one general field.

 Students take four to six courses in their general field, including at least two appropriate general field seminars that must be taken for a grade, not P/N. The written examination that follows is evaluated by at least three members of the faculty.
 During the weeks preceding this exam, students have an opportunity to consult with their advisory committee concerning the format and the questions it will contain.

 The specialization is the specific area of study within the general field in which the student expects to write a dissertation.
 The specialization is defined by agreement between the student and the appropriate advisory committee led by a major advisor.
 Examples of specializations include colonial North America, preindustrial southern Africa, medieval religious and intellectual history, the Old Regime and the French Revolution, the Reformation, the Renaissance, modern Germany, the history of the American South, American cultural history, and the history of science.

 Students take four to six graded courses in their specialization field, followed by an oral examination evaluated by their advisory committee.
 The course work includes at least two quarters of research as well as such work in other departments and programs as is deemed appropriate.